-For example, if you used percentage deviation type and set deviation value to 0.1, the value difference between X and A must greater than $0.1.
+For example, if you used a percentage deviation type and set the deviation value to 0.1, the value difference between X and A must greater than $0.1.

 Please make sure you set the proper input for zigzag, otherwise you may not be able to detect the desired patterns.

-You may need to use relatively small deviation value for Forex.
+You may need to use a relatively small deviation value for Forex.

 It's better to set the value as a range.
 For example, if you want to detect 0.618 retracement from AB to XA, then set a range from 0.6 to 0.64 will be more practical.